1947 Indianapolis 500

 The 31st International 500-Mile Sweepstakes was held at Indianapolis Motor Speedway on Friday, May 30, 1947.
 It was the opening round of the 11 races that comprised the 1947 AAA Championship Car season.
 The 1946 winner, George Robson, had been killed on September 2, 1946 in a racing incident.
-Driver Shorty Cantlon would be killed in a racing incident during the race.
+Driver Shorty Cantlon would be killed in an accident during the race.

 Beginning in 1947 the Speedway issued "Bronze" and "Silver" badges.
 Bronze badges allowed gate and garage access during the month and silver badges did the same but also allowed pit access.
 On race day, one needed a Back Up Card Early bronze badges were indeed bronze, but silver badges were only a silver colored pot metal.
-Bronze badges began being made of a bronze colored pot metal sometime in the late 1950's or early 1960's.
+Bronze badges began being made of a bronze colored pot metal sometime in the late 1950s or early 1960s.

 Time trials & ASPAR boycott

 Time trials was scheduled for five days.
 The minimum speed to qualify was set at 115 mph.
 In the months leading up to the race, several top drivers that were members of a union, the American Society of Professional Auto Racing (ASPAR), threatened to boycott the race over the purse size.
 The AAA Contest Board refused to heed their demands, and when the entry list was closed on May 8, many of the top drivers, particularly several popular west coast drivers, were not on the list.
 A total of 35 cars were entered, but at least nine had no driver listed, and 13 of the entries were inexperienced novice drivers.
 After the practice began for the month, officials decreed that the boycotting drivers would not be allowed late entry.
 After several weeks of dispute, an agreement was made for the ASPAR drivers to participate midway through the month.